WoolwichWeb/joomla-on-platformsh/README.md

 ### Finished!

 The installer will print the admin username, password and URL for your new site.
-If you need those details again, they will be in the Platform.sh logs (accessible through your console).
+If you need those details again, they will be in the deployment logs on Platform.sh (accessible through the console page for your project).

-Precisely because the password is printed in plain text in the Platform.sh logs, changing it immediately is highly recommended!
+Precisely because the password is printed in plain text in the Platform.sh logs, changing it is highly recommended!

 You may now download the provisioned Joomla! code to your local development machine: